escambron/hep101-docs/docs/root.rst

    (base) $ conda activate root6

-Now if we want to spin up our new environment from a fresh shell, we just have to enter
+Now if you want to spin up our new environment from a fresh shell, you just have to enter

 .. code-block::

    $ setupConda
    (base) $ conda activate root6

-And we're set to go.
+And you're set to go.
 Now you have a full-featured ROOT installation at our fingertips that you can play with:

 .. code-block::